BedeThirteen/Bede13/README.md

 ## Technologies

-The General technologies used in the developing the SmartDormitoryApp are these:
+The General technologies used in the developing the Bede13 are these:
   - ASP.NET Core
   - Entity Framework
   - Razor for all of the apps pages